shaizamzaheer/grocery-advisor/README.md

 HOW ARE WE WORKING TOGETHER?

 This based on a workflow I've used in the past.
-If you look at issues, you can see a list of stuff that needs to be done.
+If you look at the issues tab on top, you can see a list of stuff that needs to be done.
 I didn't populate it properly yet, so if you want to work on an issue you can add it and assign it to yourself and start working on it.
 This is usually so people don't end up working on the same thing at once.

-Feel free to elaborate if people want to add something.
+Feel free to elaborate if people want to add something to this file.
+You can also edit right on GitHub for something like a readme.